dingodb/dingo/docs/source/get_started/how_to_use_dingodb.md

 # How to Use DingoDB

-DingoDB is a real-time Hybrid Serving & Analytical Processing (HSAP) Database.
-It provide three ways to access to DingoDB.
+We provide three ways to access to DingoDB.

 ## JDBC Driver